-Upon activation of ESS for a large-scale incident, the local municipality will use their emergency site surveys to identify the appropriate municipal facilities to be opened as Reception Centres, in coordination with the Region.
+Upon activation of ESS and when a Reception Centre is required, the local municipality will use their emergency site surveys to identify the appropriate municipal facilities to be opened as Reception Centres, in coordination with the Region.
 The local municipalities will also ensure local municipal staff are available to maintain the facility while the reception center is operational.